RoseMaster3000/fightorflight-aggro/README.md

 - Wild Pokemon will no longer be taunted if do_pokemon_attack_unprovoked is set to false.
 - Failed captures will be counted as provocation.
 - Fix the bug that status moves are considered special moves.
-- Rework the Poke Staff
+- Reworked the Poke Staff
 - - It will affect the party Pokemon you selected on the left side of your screen now.
-- - Finish most of the command system, attack position is still not available.
+- - Most of the command system is finished, attack position is still not available.
-- - Keybind for Poke Staff, no default keybind since that's too much.
+- - Keybind for Poke Staff, no default keybind.
 Choose the ones you need.
 - Reworked damage calculation
   - I know it might break the balance of a server or a modpack if it doesn't update the config on time.
 But the old damage calculation is becoming an obstacle now.
 We need something new.
   - The pokemons' damage is slightly buffed.
   - The maximum damage is still kept and increased to 50(take it easy,no pokemon can reach that by default), but it no longer takes part in the calculation directly.
-The higher limit makes high level pokemon a bigger threat.
+The higher limit makes the high level pokemon a bigger threat.
-  - The minimum damage config still takes part in the damage calculation currently.
+  - The minimum damage config no longer takes part in the damage calculation, too.
+But the value is not changed.
-  - Strength and weakness can influence the damage calculation now(follow the Minecraft rule).
+  - Strength and weakness can influence the pokemon's damage now(follow the Minecraft rule, mostly).
+Both the range attack and melee attack can benefit from this(I know these effects don't increase the damage of the projectiles in Minecraft.)
 ## TODO
 - Attack Position for Poke Staff(not available currently.
 It is quite difficult.)
 - Repel effect.